 Cumulative GPA: You must maintain a cumulative GPA of 3.0 to remain in good standing with the university.
 Failure to meet this minimum will result in your being put on probation.
 If your GPA falls below 3.0 for more than two quarters (not necessarily consecutive), you may be recommended for termination.
 According to university guidelines, termination due to low GPA is not subject to appeal.

-Incompletes: While taking a short-term Incomplete may occasionally be an appropriate way to deal with the crunch of work at the end of a quarter, in general the accumulation of incompletes will be cause for concern on the part of the Vice Chair for Graduate Studies.
+Incompletes: While taking a short-term Incomplete may occasionally be an appropriate way to deal with the crunch of work at the end of a quarter, accumulating incompletes is generally a cause for concern.

-Be aware that some instructors do not grant incompletes.
-If you hope to take an Incomplete in a course, be sure to discuss this ahead of time with the course instructor.
+Some instructors do not grant Incompletes under any circumstances.
+If you want to take an Incomplete in a course, be sure to discuss this ahead of time with the instructor.
 There is no paperwork needed to take an Incomplete; your instructor will report that grade along with the others on his/her end-of-quarter report.
 Once an Incomplete (I) grade is assigned, it remains on the transcript along with the passing grade students may later receive for the course.

 You have one quarter in which to remove an Incomplete before it automatically

-lapses to an F. When you hand in all the missing assignments to the course instructor, contact the instructor to make sure he or she has received them and informs the Graduate Advisor.
-He will give the instructor a UCLA Report of Academic Revision form.
+lapses to an F. When you hand in all the missing assignments to the course instructor, contact the instructor to make sure he or she has received them and inform the Graduate Advisor, who will give the instructor a UCLA Report of Academic Revision form.
 Once the form is filled out with a grade, it will be sent to the Registrar’s Office and the grade will then be officially posted on your transcript.
 Typically it takes several weeks before the grade is entered on your transcript.
-Do not assume that faculty will grade the work immediately or that the revised grade will appear instantaneously on your transcript.

 Incompletes do not factor into your GPA.
 However, if you fail to remove an Incomplete in the subsequent quarter, the Incomplete lapses to an F, which is averaged with other grades to compute GPA.
 You may clear up the F the same way you would remove an Incomplete.